cjgb/datanalytics/content/posts/2018-11-12-goodhart-lucas-y-todas-esas-cosas.md

 Salvo que (citando de la Wikipedia)...

-<blockquote>if we want to predict the effect of a policy experiment, we should model the "deep parameters" (relating to preferences, technology, and resource constraints) that are assumed to govern individual behavior: so-called "microfoundations."</blockquote>
+>if we want to predict the effect of a policy experiment, we should model the "deep parameters" (relating to preferences, technology, and resource constraints) that are assumed to govern individual behavior: so-called "microfoundations."

 Es decir, salvo que se consideren aquellos indicadores que tienen vínculos causales con los parámetros de interés.
 Que es la salvedad que falta a la ley de Goodhart para ser perfectamente universal.